bcoin-org/bcoin-org.github.io/guides-markdown/multisig-cli.md

   "p2sh": "2NGERC5oyjs2NY4HMvPFQXazAj6JRZRFnua"
 }
 ```

+_You may notice that the public keys in the redeem script are in lexicographical order!_

 Let's say Erica tried to make a unilateral decision here and broadcast this transaction
 with only her signature -- what would happen?
 The `hex` at the bottom of the JSON